Author, Reflexive Human Science, Reflexive Therapy in the United Kingdom

 ....................© 2019 Chris Mortimer

-Author, philosopher: interest in reflexive foundations for human science, in reflexive therapy, in managing reflexive need through reflexivization.
+Author, philosopher: interest in reflexive foundations for human science, in reflexive therapy, in managing reflexive need through reflexivization and de-mythologization of our understanding of ourselves it enables.

-Publications (summaries, previews, links) via the Visit my website link above, and the WordPress to Lulu links below: (Lulu.com. recommended: also through Amazon (secondary retailers inflate prices), Barnes and Noble, etc.):
+For publications (summaries, previews, links): use ‘visit my website link’, and WordPress to Lulu links: (Lulu.com. or Amazon (where secondary retailers inflate prices), Barnes and Noble, etc.):

 A Reflexive Foundation for Human Science, 2nd edition print, new 4th edition e-book, with an introduction;